h-ritik/bst-library/README.md

 A generic BST library that takes arbitary data type and a comparator function.
 The functions offered are listed in "new_head.h".
 Sample files are also attached.
-"Assignment 7" will give more insight.
+"Assignment 7" will give more insight."bst_head" is the source code and other files are sample codes to use the library.